Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 style CHG fill:#1a5c3d,stroke:#51cf66,color:#fff

 The asset is the core node.
-Everything connects to it: vulnerabilities, scan results, changes, configurations, OSCAL components, POA&M entries.
+Everything connects to it: vulnerabilities, scan results, changes, configurations, SSP components, vulnerability reports.
 That is not a spreadsheet.
 That is a data model.
 When someone asks “which assets have open critical vulnerabilities?” or “which assets in the boundary have not been scanned this month?” those are queries against live data, not questions that require someone to cross-reference two exports.

-One data model produces CMMC hardware and software inventory evidence, FedRAMP monthly inventory updates for CM-8, and 20x automated inventory validation for KSI-PIY-01.
+One data model produces CMMC hardware and software inventory evidence, FedRAMP Rev5 inventory updates for CM-8 on the documented cadence, and 20x automated inventory validation for KSI-PIY-GIV.

 Compliance is a byproduct of operations, not a separate workstream.